In the past only the preserve of high-end sports watches, VO2 Max has made its way to a number of popular 24/7 activity trackers.

-Launched about a month ago, Vivoactive 3 is a Swiss knife of activity trackers.
+Launched late last year, Vivoactive 3 is a Swiss knife of activity trackers.
 Garmin has upgraded its design so that it now comes in an attractive form factor which closely resembles the company’s Fenix and Forerunner line.

 You get the full range of features including Vo2Max and a comparison to those your age and gender.
 A first for the company, you also get Garmin Pay, which means Garmin customers can finally pay for purchases with their timepiece.